avitalg/chefmind/README.md

 4. **View Recipes** - Browse your imported and created recipes on the homepage
 5. **Edit Recipes** - Click the edit button to customize any recipe
 6. **Delete Recipes** - Remove recipes you no longer need
+7. **Get Help** - Visit the FAQ page for answers to common questions

 ## API Endpoints